 If you are buying a spiralizer, please do not get one of the handheld ones.
 You know, the small double end ones.
 They don’t work.
 You get flat noodles, it’s almost impossible not to cut your fingers and it wastes loads of the vegetable.
 I was not impressed.
-Here is a link to the Lurch one on Amazon that I recommend (along with some cheesy pictures of me using it very excitedly!).
+If you’re going to get one, invest in a decent one!

 Anyway, even with the rubbish spiralizer, I managed to make some passable zoodles and put them to very good use in this easy Asian-inspired garlic prawn dish.
 I hope you enjoy it!

 – 1 large carrot, peeled and cut into batons

 – 1 small onion, peeled and finely chopped

 – 1 tablespoon rice vinegar*